Boiler Condensate Pipe Leaking? Why It Happens and How to Stop It

 Before you can fix the problem, you need to be sure that the leak is actually coming from the condensate pipe.
 Modern gas combi units have several pipes connected to them.
 Identifying the right one is the first step in solving the issue.
 If you’re experiencing other issues with your combi boiler, our combi boiler troubleshooting guide provides comprehensive solutions.

-Boiler Condensate vs. Pressure Relief Valve
+Boiler Condensate Pipe vs Pressure Relief Valve

-Common Warning Signs
+Common Warning Signs of a Condensate Pipe Leak

 The most obvious sign of leakage is water pooling on the floor directly beneath the boiler.
 You might also notice damp patches on the wall where the pipe passes through to the outside.
 Another common sign is an audible gurgling sound coming from the boiler or the pipework.
 This sound usually means that water is backing up because it cannot flow freely.